awsdocs/amazon-route53-docs/doc_source/routing-to-cloudfront-distribution.md

 ## Prerequisites<a name="routing-to-cloudfront-distribution-prereqs"></a>

-Before you get started, you need the following:
+To get started, you need the following:
 + A CloudFront distribution\.
 The distribution must include an alternate domain name that matches the domain name that you want to use for your URLs instead of the domain name that CloudFront assigned to your distribution\.

   For example, if you want the URLs for your content to contain the domain name **example\.com**, the **Alternate Domain Name** field for the distribution must include **example\.com**\.